gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 }
 ```

-Let's take a closer look at every step in this example.
+Take a closer look at each step in this example:

-### 1. Setup remote schema
+### 1. Set up remote schema

 ```js
 const execute = createDefaultQueryExecutor(`https://www.example.com/graphql`)
 const schema = await loadSchema(execute)
 ```

-The toolkit executes GraphQL queries against remote API and so expects you
+The toolkit executes GraphQL queries against a remote API and so expects you
-to provide `execute` function for that.
-A default implementation is available via
+to provide an `execute` function.
+A default implementation is available via the
 [`createDefaultQueryExecutor`](#createdefaultqueryexecutor) utility.

-Also, we are going to perform various kinds of analysis with GraphQL schema and so
+In order to perform various kinds of analysis with your GraphQL schema,
 expect a `schema` object (an instance of `GraphQLSchema` from `graphql-js` package).

 Use [`loadSchema`](#loadschema) to fetch the remote schema and re-construct it locally via GraphQL [introspection][7].